Electricity and gas rebates

 Please note, all rebates are GST inclusive.
 Rebates for eligible card holders may appear as GST exclusive on bills.

-Rebates are available to people who hold any of the below:
+Rebates are available to people who have any of the below:

 - Pensioner Concession Card